jonasbarth/deutsche-bahn-data/README.md

 * Schedule a single job that just goes through a queue of plan requests to be run
 * Schedule a single job that goes through a queue of future changes requests to be run
 * Schedule one job per station that runs the recent changes once per minute

+* Schedule one job to run 24 times, every 3 seconds.